elipapa/markdown-cv/index.md

 ### Professional experience
 2020 - current:  Scientist, Scion (New Zealand Forest Research Insitute)
+                 - Comparing genomes of _Phytophthora agathidicida_ to identify structural and copy number variants and determine ploidy
-                 - Genomics of forest pathogens
+                 -
+                 - Microbial community analysis of Pine needles using amplicon sequencing and multivariate statistics
+                 - Genome assembly and annotation of the fungal pathogen, Cyclaneusma minus

-                 - Microbial community analysis of Pine tissue using amplicon sequencing approaches 2017 - 2019: Postdoctoral Researcher, Swedish University of Agricultural Sciences
+2017 - 2019: Postdoctoral Researcher, Swedish University of Agricultural Sciences
+                 - Genome sequencing, assembly, annotation and comparative genomics of the plant pathogen _Phytophthora colocasiae _
+                 - Transcriptional response of
+                 -
 ## Education

 `2007 - 2011`
 __The University of Idaho, U.S.A__
+  PhD in Bioinformatics and Computational Biology

 `2003 - 2005`
 __Sikkim Manipal University, India__
+  Master of Science in Bioinformatics

 `2000 - 2003`
 __The University of Calcutta, India__

-`1667 - death`
-__Trinity College, Cambridge__

-- Fellow
+  Bachelor of Science in Botany